bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 The Jackal (if allowed by the options) can select another player to be his Sidekick.
 Creating a Sidekick removes all tasks of the Sidekick and adds him to the team Jackal.
 The Sidekick loses his current role (except if he's a Lover, then he plays in two teams).
 The "Create Sidekick Action" may only be used once per Jackal or once per game (depending on the options).
-The Jackal can also promote 偽裝者s to be his Sidekick, but depending on the options the 偽裝者 will either really turn into the Sidekick and leave the team 偽裝者s or he will just look like the Sidekick to the Jackal an remain as he was.\
+The Jackal can also promote 偽裝者s to be his Sidekick but, depending on the options the 偽裝者 will either really turn into the Sidekick and leave the team 偽裝者s or he will just look like the Sidekick to the Jackal and remain as he was.\
 \
 The team Jackal enables multiple new outcomes of the game, listing some examples here:
 - The 偽裝者s could be eliminated and then the crew plays against the team Jackal.
-- The Crew could be eliminated, then the Team Jackal fight against the 偽裝者s (the Crew can still make a task win in this scenario)
+- The Crew could be eliminated, then the Team Jackal fight against the 偽裝者s (The Crew can still make a task win in this scenario)

 The priority of the win conditions is the following:
 1. Crewmate 迷你 lose by vote